Zilliqa/scilla-workshop/README.md

 # scilla-workshop

-Documents and code for Scilla workshops and similar events
+This repository contains documents and code that can be used for teaching Scilla.

+All copyright belong to Zilliqa Research Inc.